wimpysworld/umpc-ubuntu/README.md

 ![GPD Pockets](gpd-pockets.jpg "The GPD Pocket & GPD Pocket 2 running Ubuntu MATE 18.10")

-**NOTE!** Both scripts have only been tested on [Ubuntu MATE](https://ubuntu-mate.org) only tested on Ubuntu MATE 18.10.
-It is unlikely they will work completely on Ubuntu is your use Wayland.
-Almost certainly only works reliably on one of the Ubuntu 18.10 flavoursm, or newer.
+**NOTE!** Both scripts have only been tested on [Ubuntu MATE](https://ubuntu-mate.org) 18.10.
+It is unlikely they will work completely on Ubuntu if your use Wayland.
+Almost certainly that only work reliably on one of the Ubuntu 18.10 (or newer) flavours.

 ## Pre-configured image